huggingface/lerobot/README.md

 hydra.run.dir=outputs/train/aloha_act
 ```

 After training, you may want to revisit model evaluation to change the evaluation settings.
-In fact, during training every checkpoints are already evaluated but on a low number of episodes for efficiency.
-Checkout [example](./examples) to evaluate any model checkpoint on more episodes to increase statistical significance.
+In fact, during training every checkpoint is already evaluated but on a low number of episodes for efficiency.
+Check out [example](./examples) to evaluate any model checkpoint on more episodes to increase statistical significance.

 ## Contribute